Holly Keller: Background

 Holly Keller is an author and illustrator, who is noted for her penchant for creating animal protagonists, which she draws in a minimalist, flat, cartoon style.

 Schooling

 Keller was born in New York City in 1942, and was a fan of reading from an early age.
 Drawing also quickly became a form of self entertainment for her.
 As schooling for Keller continued she went on to Sarah Lawrence College to obtain a degree in history; later attending Columbia University, Keller continued her history studies by earning her master's degree.
 Holly took courses at the Parsons School of Design when she finally had time and was encouraged by a professor to try illustrating children's books.
-In 1981, Keller put together a portfolio of her works and submitted it to an editor at the Greenwillow Press which was where she was published using her first two books and illustrations; Cromwell's Glasses and Ten Sleepy Sheep.
+In 1981, Keller put together a portfolio of her works and submitted it to an editor at the Greenwillow Press, where she was published using her first two books and illustrations; Cromwell's Glasses and Ten Sleepy Sheep.